Explore the Mystery & Beauty of

 It’s safe to say that most travelers who call into port in Invergordon — a small Scottish port town in the eastern Highland region, within easy striking distance of Loch Ness — have likely heard of the mythical creature said to call these waters home.
 And if you’re looking to learn more about the lore of Nessie, there are all kinds of fun ways to experience her habitat at Loch Ness.
 Read on for a few adventurous and more mild forays you can make into the region during a port of call in Invergordon.

 Freelance travel writer Terry Ward is based in Florida but is frequently on the road (or at sea!) to report stories.
 Her work has been published by such outlets as Travel Channel, the Washington Post, Travel+Leisure and Cruise Critic.
-Visit her website to learn more, www.terry-ward.com.
+Visit her website at www.terry-ward.com to learn more.

 Our exceptional service begins long before you step aboard.
-Your Personal Consultant will help you or your Travel Advisor plan your next luxury cruise vacation.
+Your Personal Consultant will help you or your Travel Advisor plan your next ultra-luxury cruise vacation.